Ball of the Foot Pain

-- The middle toes including the second third and fourth toes are called your metatarsal phalangeal joint.
-The larger bones in your foot are called metatarsals, were as the three bones that make up each toe are called the phalanges.
+- The middle toes, including the second, third, and fourth toes, are called your metatarsal phalangeal joint.
+The larger bones in your foot are called metatarsals, whereas the three bones that make up each toe are called the phalanges.

 - The pain will worsen while walking barefoot.

-- You can have trouble putting on or wearing shoes that are narrow and the front of your foot.
+- You can have trouble putting on or wearing narrow shoes and the front of your foot.

 - What are the most common causes associated with pain in this area?

-- A bunion that can lead to pressure against the second and the third told including potentially crossover.
+- A bunion that can lead to pressure against the second and the third told, including potential crossover.